Last Updated on January 25, 2021 by Jeremy

 There are a ton of unassuming barbecue joints in the region, and one you've likely passed by several times but never stopped at is Mitch's BBQ on Perry Highway in Warrendale, PA.

-Our friends at Morning After Pittsburgh gave us the recommendation to check this out (and met up for lunch too!) and we are quite happy that we finally made the stop to check this one out!
+A friend of ours gave us the recommendation to go here and we are quite happy that we finally made the stop to check this one out!

 An Affordable Spread of BBQ at Mitch's